 - Relies on electronic records on a computerized system to perform any regulated activities required by FDA, though they still make printouts.

-- Submits records to the FDA in electronic format (even though the records are not specifically identified in FDA regulations).
+- Submits records to the FDA in electronic format (even though the records are not explicitly identified in FDA regulations).

-- Requires Electronic Signatures to be the equivalent of handwritten signatures, initial and other general signings required by rules.
+- Requires Electronic Signatures to be the equivalent of handwritten signatures, initials, and other general signings required by rules.

-- 21 CFR Part 11 applies to all the steps from data acquisition to evaluation.
-Primarily you have to perform a risk assessment for all processes or activities required.
-In order to manage risks, you will we need to understand your business and the goals of your business so that you will be able to identify how to reduce / mitigate those risks using Part 11 controls.
-This can be achieved by the Part 11 – Gap Analysis – “to document the system’s compliance status in relation to all the requirements of Part 11”.
-The gap analysis checklist included consideration for:
+- 21 CFR Part 11 applies to all data acquisition and evaluation steps.
+Primarily, you must perform a risk assessment for all processes or activities required.
+To manage risks, you will need to understand your business and the goals of your business so that you will be able to identify how to reduce/mitigate those risks using Part 11 controls.
+This can be achieved by Part 11 – Gap Analysis – “to document the system’s compliance status in relation to all the requirements of Part 11”.
+The gap analysis checklist included consideration for the following:

 - Part 11 applicability

-- Process and procedures related to use of electronic records and electronic signatures
+- Process and procedures related to the use of electronic records and electronic signatures

 - Electronic Audit Trails